 What is public involvement in research?

-Public involvement in research means research that is done ‘with’ or ‘by’ the public, not 'to', 'for' or 'about' them.
-It means that patients or other people with relevant experience contribute to how research is designed, conducted and disseminated.
+By public involvement in research we mean research that is done ‘with’ or ‘by’ the public, not only 'to', 'for' or 'about' them.

 It does not refer to research participants taking part in a study.

-Public involvement is also different from public engagement, which is when information and knowledge about research is shared with the public.
+It is also different from sharing information and knowledge about research with the public.
 Read about our Transparency Agenda for further information about why this is important.

 Research teams which involve patients and the public run better studies because: